RobBegArm/EPavement_Website_Public/README.md

 ## [E-Pavement Website](https://e-pavement.eu/)

 An original website made for the tech company "E-Pavement" OÜ.
 Some parts of the full code are closed-source.
-  - Website design
+  - Built using React/Typescript/Redux
-  - Website structure, styling and responsiveness
+  - Website design, styling and responsiveness
   - Website deployment
   - Search Engine Optimization
   - Mailing Service setup with SMTP server (EmailJS)
 <br />